animlbook/AnIML/book_source/source/classification/bias_fairness/index.md

 * There is no notion of competition or limited spots.
 If everyone would truly meet the definition success, then everyone would be let in.
 But that doesn't mean we want to have our model let everyone in since if they ultimately wouldn't be successful, that could be a huge waste of time and money for us and the student.
 * ```{figure} circle_square.png
   ---
-  alt: A pie chart showing the 66% demographics of Squares and 33% circles
+  alt: A pie chart showing the 66% demographics of Circles and 33% Squares
   width: 60%
   figclass: margin
   align: center
   ---
   ```

   To talk about demographics and concepts of group fairness, we will assume all of our applicants are part of one of two races: Circles and Squares.
-In this world, Circles make up a majority of the population (66%) and Circles (33%).
-Consider that in this world Circles also face systematic oppression, and often are economically disadvantaged due to the barriers they face in their lives.
+In this world, Circles make up a majority of the population (66%) and Squares (33%).
+Consider that in this world Squares also face systematic oppression, and often are economically disadvantaged due to the barriers they face in their lives.

 Now again, all of this is an extreme over simplification of the real world, but it will still be useful for us to get some key intuitions for what fairness might mean in the real world.